Anatomy-Guided Vision-Language Learning with Angular Prototype Separation for Multi-Label Video Capsule Endoscopy Classification Under Class Imbalance: Abstract

 \section{Abstract}

-{ This work presents a multi-label classification framework for video capsule endoscopy (VCE) that addresses the extreme class imbalance inherent in the Galar dataset \cite{LeFloch2025galar} through a combination of architectural and optimization-level strategies.
-Our approach modifies BiomedCLIP \cite{Zhang2023biomedclip}, a biomedical vision-language foundation model, by replacing its standard multi-head self-attention with a differential attention mechanism \cite{Ye2024difftransformer} that computes the difference between two softmax attention maps to suppress attention noise.
-To counteract the skewed label distribution, where pathological findings constitute less than 0.1\% of all annotated frames, a sqrt-frequency weighted sampler, asymmetric focal loss \cite{Ridnik2021asl}, mixup regularization \cite{Zhang2018mixup}, and per-class threshold optimization are employed.
-Temporal coherence is enforced through median-filter smoothing and gap merging prior to event-level JSON generation.
-On the held-out RARE-VISION test set comprising three NaviCam examinations (161,025 frames), the pipeline achieves an overall temporal mAP@0.5 of 0.2456 and mAP@0.95 of 0.2353, with total inference completed in approximately 8.6 minutes on a single GPU. }
+{ This work presents a multi-label temporal event detection framework for video capsule endoscopy (VCE) that addresses the extreme class imbalance inherent in the Galar dataset by combining two principal contributions: an Angular Separation Loss on class prototypes and a Biological State Machine temporal decoder.
+The backbone remains BiomedCLIP, a biomedical vision-language foundation model.
+Three consecutive frames are fused through a Local Differencing Attention module that amplifies transient pathological signals by suppressing static temporal redundancy.
+An Anatomy Context Head then conditions pathological predictions on soft anatomical activations, exploiting the known spatial co-occurrence structure of GI findings.
+Learnable text-feature prompts and prototype-based logit augmentation are trained alongside an Angular Separation Loss that penalizes off-diagonal cosine similarity between class prototypes, preventing the prototype collapse that afflicts rare classes under extreme imbalance.
+To counteract the skewed label distribution, the training regime combines asymmetric focal loss, inverse-frequency weighted sampling, temporal Mixup, Exponential Moving Average, and per-class threshold calibration.
+The Biological State Machine decoder replaces naive gap merging with a physiologically grounded forward-only state transition over anatomy labels, eliminating the fragmentation artefact that produced hundreds of spurious anatomy events per video in the prior approach and reducing per-video anatomy output to 2--3 clinically realistic events.
+On the held-out RARE-VISION test set comprising three NaviCam examinations (161,025 frames), the updated pipeline achieves an overall temporal mAP@0.5 of 0.3597 and mAP@0.95 of 0.3399, representing a relative improvement of 46\% and 44\% respectively over the prior submission, with total inference completed in approximately 21 minutes on a single GPU. }